informatici/openhospital/POH-README.md

 # Running POH - Quickstart

 - unzip the package in any directory
-- cd to the directory
+- browse to the directory
 - on Windows, start POH by double clicking on the oh.bat batch file
 - on Linux, start POH by running ./oh.sh